kensiprell/grails-atmosphere-meteor/README.md

 ### Configuration

 All servlets are defined in grails-app/conf/AtmosphereMeteorConfig.groovy.
+A default file that you must edit will be copied to your app when the plugin is first installed.

 ### MeteorServlet Class